forward3d/athlete/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new pull request

+## Acknowledgements

+This repository includes code from the [marathon_client gem](https://github.com/mesosphere/marathon_client).
+It is included with Athlete as Athlete requires some unreleased functionality, and some additional functionality, and it is not possible (rightly!) to make gems dependent on git repositories.

+In accordance with the MIT license, the license information from marathon_client is included here, and in the `lib/marathon` directory, which are files covered by the below license:

+    Copyright (c) 2013 Tobi Knaup

+    MIT License

+    Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+    The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.